canacoconut-hyper-engineer/Kanako-translate/README.md

     ※ BASE_URL is the address where your backend API is running.

 5. Start the frontend development server:
+   Built with React using **Create React App**.

     ```bash
     npm start
     ```

-6. Open the app in your browser:
+7. Open the app in your browser:

     ```
     http://localhost:3000
     ```

 **🔐 Environment & Security Notes**
 - .env files are listed in .gitignore, so they will not be pushed to GitHub.